hpintoGH/Solar_Tracker_Control_Simulation/README.md

 5. Validate models using 2022 data and test with 2023 data
 6. Use Python PVlib tools for irradiance analysis and performance comparison

-**Important**: Models are location-specific.
-To use this system for locations other than Daytona Beach, Florida, you must retrain both models using local NSRDB data following the same methodology.

 # Simulation and Results

 The simulation was carried out under two scenarios: a sunny day and a cloudy day.
 Each case was simulated using both the Random Forest model and the MLP model.
 The videos for each simulation are available at the following links: